-This ancient festival takes place on the full moon day of the month of Phalgun in the Hindu calendar, or around the middle of March.
-(In 2019 it was on the 20-21 of March).
-While it has already come and gone this year, there is still one way for us to feel like it is always Holi – through the many delicious Holi dishes.
+This ancient festival takes place on the full moon day of the month of Phalgun in the Hindu calendar, or in March.
+(In 2020 it’s on 9-10 March).
+So, while we’re all looking forward to playing with colours this year, let’s not forget the delicious Holi dishes.

 Delicious Traditional Holi Dishes To Try